Background pattern

 • Avoid covering the treated area with bandages, diapers, or dressings.

-• If irritation or severe dryness occurs, consult your doctor.
+• If severe irritation or dryness occurs, consult your doctor.

-• Consult your doctor if you experience blurred vision or other visual disturbances.
+• Contact your doctor if you experience blurred vision or other visual disturbances.

 Children and adolescents